doctolib/pg_no_seqscan/CONTRIBUTING.md

+# Contributing

+## Run PG with the extension
+- Run a PG with the extension `cargo pgrx run`
+- Run tests with `cargo test`
+- Also standard rust commands are available: `cargo fmt` to format and `cargo clippy` to lint.

 In order to use this bgworker with pgrx, you'll need to edit the proper postgresql.conf file in "${PGRX_HOME}/data-$PGVER/postgresql.conf" and add this line to the end:

     shared_preload_libraries = 'pg_no_seqscan.so'